 B.Sc.
 (Cur.
 Occ.)
-Honours Bachelor Degree Level 8
+Honours Bachelor Degree Level 8 Trinity College Dublin, The University of Dublin

 What is Occupational Therapy?

 The main goal of occupational therapy is to enable people to participate in meaningful activities of everyday living, for example, self-care, work and leisure activities.
 By enabling people to engage in activities that hold meaning for them, occupational therapists aim to enable people to improve their day-to-day quality of life.